spaceplant2/Boilerplates/PatchManagement/install.md

-# How it goes for me
+# How it worked for me
-Notes on Setting up Patchman from [Marcus Furlong](https://github.com/furlongm/patchman)
+Notes on Setting up Patchman from [Marcus Furlong](https://github.com/furlongm/patchman).
+A little introduction: Patchman tracks updates for you and lets you know what may or may not need to be addressed on your attached systems.
+It does require a client to be installed on all monitored systems.

 ### My OS
 I chose Debian 12 because Ubuntu 22.04 is being phased out in my environment.
 I do not have an actual issue with the other supproted distro's, there's just only so much space in my head for new info.
 Thusly, sticking with debisn-based is the only sensical option for me here.